Skip to main content

 Skip table of contents

-Fetch data from data source
+1 - Fetch data from data source

 The first step in configuring a connected custom field consists in setting up the way it fetches data from an external data source.
-This data source can be either a REST API or a database, with brings some changes in how the configuration is done.
+This data source can be either a REST API or a database, which brings some changes in how the configuration is done.

 Fetch data from a REST API